yxuansu/SimCTG/story_generation/README.md

-## Open-Ended Story Generation on WritePrompt benchmark.
+## Open-Ended Story Generation on WritingPrompts benchmark.
 This benchmark is designed for the task of open-ended story generation and it is created by [Fan et al. (2018)](https://arxiv.org/abs/1805.04833).